Vinayak-Kannan/AppliedCV-HMS/README.md

 `FMdiagram.png` displays the computation graph of the final ensemble model.

-Training can be run simply with `python fusiontraining.py`
+Training can be run simply with `python fusiontraining.py` Test9.out holds our final best accuracy and loss scores.

 # Huggingface: HMSDemo
 We also have a live deployment for our model, hosted on a Huggingface Space [here](https://huggingface.co/spaces/ramanodgers/HMSDemo).